 The lovely simple crisp shape 849 jug from the 1960s was usually sold complete with transfer - on the right we have Autumn Splendour, the best selling pattern right through the 1960s.
 Yet look how lovely it looks in a simple mustard glaze.
 You appreciate the shape more when it is undecorated.

+And look at this wonderful colourglaze teapot.
+I am so pleased it is finished in a simple yellow glaze.
 But then.. decoration has its place!
 Look at this lovely Mexico Cook & Serve coffee can.
 Hand painted in the 1960s.

 So.
 In summary.
 On Sunday 21 July and again on Sunday 4 August, I will be at the Auckland Art Gallery with an interesting and varied collection of my favourite pieces made between the 1940s and the mid-1960s.
 I am set down to speak about my collection between 12 noon and 2 pm, but I will be around all day and happy to chat and to sign my books.